Teradata/product-help/Console/DataSources/Write-Data-Cloud-Object-Storage.md

-# Writing Data to a Cloud Object Store
+# Write Data to a Cloud Object Store

 ## Introduction